 I'll write a highly personalized email mentioning LinkedIn activity and add a video embedded in a landing page about the industry.

 The video in the email will be the same for everyone because I will segment my audience this way.
 The segment can be organized around a specific pain point in the industry.

 Example: email deliverability --> Video: tips on fighting spam filters

 If I have 3 different pain points, I'll shoot 3 different videos and use link personalization to show the right video to prospects.

 For the remaining two emails in the sequence, I'll use two variations of these sales follow-ups.
-Depending on the prospect's activity on LinkedIn, I might trade one email follow-up for a direct message on LinkedIn.
+Let's say for example:

 In the bag, job well done.

-The success of this sequence will depend on how well you've done your research (e.g. identified pain points of each prospect) and did you manage to get their attention in their inbox (e.g. is your cold email worthy of a reply or for them to schedule a meeting).
+The success of this sequence will depend on how well you've done your research (e.g. identified pain points of each prospect) and if you managed to get their attention in their inbox (e.g. is your cold email worthy of a reply or for them to schedule a meeting).

 LinkedIn is amazing.
 Prospecting on LinkedIn is a breeze.
 Just leaving these two sentences here is enough for the summary of this article.